makerdao/community/governance/votes/Executive vote - October 04, 2024.md

 - Decrease DSR by 0.5 percentage points from 6% to **5.5%**.
 - Increase SSR by 0.25 percentage points from 6.25% to **6.5%**.

+The current Spark DAI market [Interest Rate Model (IRM)](https://sky-atlas.powerhouse.io/#A.3.8.1.5.1.3_Interest_Rate_Model_Definition-83e3f4f2-5e8e-4383-95e5-3af1bfb19210|57eaf45219be608847d6) is tied to the DSR.
+Consequently, the 50 basis point reduction in DSR will result in an approximate, but not exact, 50 basis point decrease in the Effective DAI borrow rate on SparkLend.

 ### LITE-PSM-USDC-A Migration Phase 3

 - **Authorization**: [Ecosystem Approval](https://forum.makerdao.com/t/lite-psm-usdc-a-phase-3-final-migration-proposed-parameters/25183/2), [Poll 1143](https://vote.makerdao.com/polling/QmRjrFYG)